 populations.
 This information is then used for planning and development purposes to help make logical decisions for present and future needs.
 For the data to be accurate,

-the modeller gathers information from a variety sources including spatial property, zoning, building and flooding layers along with rating information such as bin numbers and land use.
+the modeller gathers information from a variety sources including spatial property, zoning, overlay constraints, building and flooding layers along with rating information such as bin numbers and land use.

 This data is then formulated to produce present and future population figures that can be drilled down to a property level.